What are our Favourite Countries?

 EASTER ISLAND

 Okay, we know that Rapa Nui is actually a part of Chile, but if you’ve ever had the pleasure of visiting this remote island of mystery, you’ll understand why we are treating it as a standalone destination.
-Tropical South Pacific beaches, Polynesian culture, volcanic craters and of course the oddly familiar Moai statues make Easter Island the perfect destination for any traveler.

 PHILIPPINES

 With over 7,100 tropical islands to explore, it’s no wonder the Philippines always leave the visitor wanting more.
 Although touristy and slightly over-developed, Boracay is one of our favourite beach getaways on the planet.
-But don’t make the mistake of thinking that the Philippines are just sandy beaches and happy hour; do yourself a favor and head to the highlands to explore its remote jungle regions.

 JAPAN

 Japan ranks high on our list because of its people, culture and traditions.
-We’ve never felt so safe in such enormous cities, the food is deliciously outstanding, the ancient temples are fascinating, and the confusing train system is implausibly efficient and convenient.
-It’s a modern and sophisticated country that seems to continually bounce between past and present, tradition and innovation.
+We have never felt so safe in such enormous cities.
+The food is outstanding, the ancient temples are fascinating, and the confusing train system is implausibly efficient and convenient.

 INDIA